 Futility of denial

-The rejection of the notion that women could have independent thoughts, ideas, and politics independent from male control is baked into the very DNA of patriarchy.
-Women’s inconvenient politics, no matter where they fall on the political spectrum, have always been written off as being merely an extension of the men controlling them behind the scenes (see also: “The boys are with Bernie”).
+The rejection of the notion that women could have thoughts, ideas, and politics independent from male control is baked into the very DNA of patriarchy.
+Women’s inconvenient politics, no matter where they fall on the political spectrum, have always been written off as an extension of the men controlling them behind the scenes (see also: “The boys are with Bernie”).

 For those of us stumped over seemingly endless and unavoidable accusations of “being in bed with the conservatives” for speaking out against gender ideology or the sex trade, the urge to resist often comes in the form of listing our liberal/leftist bona fides.
 “But I am a feminist!”
 “But I have always voted for progressives!”
 “But I support leftist causes!”

 “Women’s inconvenient politics, no matter where they fall on the political spectrum, have always been written off as being merely an extension of the men controlling them behind the scenes.”

 No matter how much you try, no matter your progressive history or past activism, and no matter the accusers’ education, you will not refute the charges.

 Once you realize this, you are free to examine the real problem at hand: you are a woman who is speaking words that have not been given to you by men.